denten-books/plain-text/1-metaphor.md

 Although much more accessible and interactive than communication in octal or binary machine code, the conversational model posed several significant downsides.
-While resembling human communication, it in fact utilized only a limited set of words.
+While resembling human communication, it in fact used only a limited set of words.
 Researchers from the U.S. Air Force academy would later
 write: